Parenting Rights & Resources

 An employer must provide reasonable unpaid break time to a woman to express breast milk, unless doing so would seriously disrupt the employer's business.
 If possible, the break time must occur during the employee's ordinary break time.
 The employer must make a reasonable effort to provide the mother with a private space close to her work area, other than a bathroom, to express breast milk.
 Cal.
 Labor Code §§ 1030-1033.

-Requesting Accommodations for Pregnant, Parenting, or Nursing Employees
+Requesting Accommodations for Pregnant, Parenting, or Lactating Employees

 To request pregnancy related accommodations for employees and/or explore parental leave, please contact: